todaypurpose/blog/content/posts/health-money-time.md

 This diagram sumurizes show how much Free Time, Money, Health we have depending of our age:
 ![Health Money Free time change with age](/img/health-money-free-time.jpg)

 The _"best years of our life"_, when our health is at its peak, and we can start to use our money is from 18 to 40, so **22 years**.
-For somone with a 9-5 job (or study), this is how time is split during those 22 years:
+For someone with a 9-5 job (or study), this is how time is split during those 22 years:

 ![How is your time spent during your best years?](/img/best-years-time-is-spent.png)

 62,000 hours (33%) of our time is spent in bed.
 50,000 hours (27%) is spent working and commuting.
 That leave us with **57,000 hours when we could experience the world at our "maximum" potential**.

 Our **Free Time is limited**.
-Think twice before saying "no", or delay an activity because of "saving" for the future when you'll probably can't do it.
+Think twice before saying "no", to delay an activity because of "saving" for the future when you'll probably can't do it.
+Think even more when you work over-time.  **No-one ever said "I wish I worked more” in their death bed**.

-- Try to sell your time on something you like, learn, or find meaningful
-- Don't work for "assholes"
-- The "Autopilot" mode
-- Buy some time with your money

 ## Spending Money as soon as possible (in the right things)